MicrosoftDocs/win32/desktop-src/WmiSdk/wmi-performance-counter-types.md

 ---
-Description: The performance counter type designates a formula required to obtain calculated performance counters.
+description: The performance counter type designates a formula required to obtain calculated performance counters.
 These are the same counter types used by Windows Performance Monitoring. ms.assetid: d4a9feca-80a2-4ce5-b4d7-4e83ef951c08 ms.tgt_platform: multiple
 title: WMI Performance Counter Types